Liang Wu

 About

-Prof. Wu speaks more than six languages and as a first-generation and international graduate student in the U.S. and now a post-PhD engaged scholar for sustainable and socially-just future, he has been crossing boundaries and bridging academia, policy, and society.
-He is a former Science Communication and Marine Policy Specialist at the federal government, and is currently an interdisciplinary researcher examining the human dimensions and socio-environmental, international politics and dynamics of what is known as “the 4th Propulsion Revolution.”
+Professor Wu speaks more than six languages and as a first-generation college student, an international graduate student in the U.S., and now a post-PhD engaged scholar for sustainable and socially-just future, he has been crossing boundaries and bridging academia, policy, and society.
+He is a former Science Communication and Marine Policy Specialist at the federal government, and is currently an interdisciplinary researcher examining the human dimensions and socio-environmental politics and dynamics of what is known as “the 4th Propulsion Revolution.”

-Specifically, his maritime course “Peoples of the Sea: Sailors, Pirates, Fishers, and More” enhances students’ understanding of the relationship between humanity and the sea while tackling climate change, inequalities, and other important socio-environmental and political-economic matters.
-It engages with ethnographic studies of a variety of peoples of the sea to discuss how their modes of navigating, habituating, and laboring generate particular temporalities, spatialities, socialites, and cosmographies, including symbolic cultural forms, patterns of affect and effect, senses of location and delocation, and ways of knowing, living, working, and organizing that often defy hegemonic and land-centric views and practices.
+Specifically, his oceanic anthropology course “Peoples of the Sea: Sailors, Pirates, Fishers, and More” enhances students’ understanding of the relationship between humanity and the sea while tackling climate change, inequalities, and other important socio-environmental and political-economic matters.
+It engages with ethnographic studies of a variety of peoples of the sea to discuss how their modes of navigating, habituating, laboring, and relating generate particular temporalities, spatialities, socialites, and cosmographies, including symbolic cultural forms, patterns of affect and effect, senses of location and delocation, and ways of knowing, living, working, and organizing that often defy hegemonic and land-centric views and practices.

 Book and Documentary Recommendations